silentgameplays/Simple-Arch-Linux-Setup/README.md

 * umount -R /mnt
 * reboot

-# 25.The hard way to activate the wired connection using dhcpcd:
-* sudo systemctl enable dhcpcd.service
-* sudo nano /etc/systemd/network/enp0s3.network

-or

-* sudo vi /etc/systemd/network/enp0s3.network

-# Be sure that the below lines are entered into the file:
-* [Match]
-* name=en*
-* [Network]
-* DHCP=yes
-* sudo systemctl restart systemd-networkd
-* sudo systemctl enable systemd-networkd
-* sudo reboot
-* ping google.com

-# 26.The easy way to activate the wired connection using network manager.NB!Don't enable dhcpcd.service in the previous steps it will conflict with the networkmanager!Just ignore it and it will make your life easier:
+# 25.The easy way to activate the wired connection using network manager.NB!Don't enable dhcpcd.service in the previous steps it will conflict with the networkmanager!Just ignore it and it will make your life easier:

 * sudo systemctl enable NetworkManager.service
 * sudo NetworkManager